oluwaseyiaaron/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-task: print the username of the current user
 2-task: To print all the groups the user is part of
 3-task: To change the owner of a file
-3-task: To create and empty file
+4-task: To create and empty file
+5-task: Add execute permission to the owner of a file